-Regular foam mattress and memory foam mattresses are not the same as they differ in weight.
+Regular foam mattresses and memory foam mattresses are not the same as they differ in weight.
 Regular foam weighs about 7-8 pounds; memory foam weighs up to 20 pounds.

 Remember, HIGHER PRICE DOES NOT MEAN A BETTER MATTRESS.
 Furthermore, warranties are a marketing ploy and are offered by manufacturers who want you to spend more on their product rather than another.
 Always check the manufacturers’ labels to read the mattress’s contents and specifications.